LakshmiPriyaDiwakar2706/LakshmiPriyaDiwakar2706/README.md

 - 🌱 I'm on an explorative journey into the realm of data, pursuing my master's degree in Information Management at the University of Illinois, Urbana-Champaign.
 My roots as a Software Engineer at LTImindtree have prepared me to embrace and overcome the complexities of data-driven challenges.
 - 🤖 My passion for **Data Science** is fueled by a desire to make meaningful contributions to healthcare, enhancing patient outcomes through insightful data analysis and innovative tech solutions.

-### 🎯 2024 Goals
-- 🐍 Gain proficiency in advanced Python and R libraries to sharpen my data science toolkit.
-- ☁️ Begin my journey in cloud technologies, with a focus on mastering AWS to leverage its powerful cloud computing capabilities.
-- 🛠️ Create and showcase three personal projects that highlight the practical applications and impact of data science in real-life scenarios.

-### 🚀 Long-Term Goal
-- 🏥 Leverage my data skills in the marketing domain to find insights and deliver actionable recommendations.

 ### 🌐 Connect with Me

 - 💼 Let’s network on [LinkedIn](https://www.linkedin.com/in/lakshmi-priya-diwakar/)